chainstack/docs/docs/blockchains/quorum.md

 If the minter node goes offline or if you force a removal of the minter node from the network, a new minter node is automatically elected from the pool of the verifier nodes.

 Raft networks usually have an odd number of nodes as there is no benefit in having an even number of nodes.
-Raft can tolerate an **f** number of faulty nodes in **2f+1**.
+Raft can tolerate an **f** number of faulty nodes in **n=2f+1**, where **n** is the total number of nodes.

 Example:

 * A Raft network with 3 nodes can tolerate 1 node failure.
-The majority of nodes in a 3 node network is 2; 2(1)+1.
+The majority of nodes in a 3 node network is 2; 3=2(1)+1.
 * A Raft network with 4 nodes can tolerate 1 node failure.
 The majority of nodes in a 4 node network is 3.
 * A Raft network with 5 nodes can tolerate 2 node failure.
-The majority of nodes in a 5 node network is 3; 2(2)+1.
+The majority of nodes in a 5 node network is 3; 5=2(2)+1.
 * A Raft network with 6 nodes can tolerate 2 node failure.
 The majority of nodes in a 6 node network is 4.

 #### Transaction finality